 Best Starter Pokemon and All Starters

-Pikachu is the best starter Pokemon among all the other starter Pokemon, primarily due to its extremely long range.
+Pikachu is the best starter Pokemon among all the other starter Pokemon, primarily due to its arsenal of high-damaging moves and extremely long range.
 Pikachu's moves also have the ability to paralyze targets, which grants plenty of follow-up opportunities for you and your team.

 If you want to be the one dealing damage in your games then picking an Attacker will be the way to go!
 They have high damaging Moves that can rack up damage fast, making them focused on being offensive Pokemon.